 More free software projects

 - Armory - A wallet with enhanced security features, written in C++.

 - BFGMiner - A modular miner, written in C.

-- Bitcoin Wallet - A SPV wallet for Android and Blackberry, written in Java.
+- Bitcoin Wallet - A SPV wallet for Android, written in Java.

 - bitcoinj - A library for SPV wallets, written in Java.